blind-contours/JointXshift/README.md

 values, as described in past literature (Dı́az and van der Laan 2012;
 Haneuse and Rotnitzky 2013).

-`InterXshift` builds on work described in (McCoy et al. 2023).
+`JointXshift` builds on work described in (McCoy et al. 2023).
 However instead of identifying interactions through an semi-parametric definition of an F-statistics and then estimating our interaction target parameter using CV-TMLE pooled across exposure sets, we provide a more